practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Clojure/README.md

 ### Clojure is a demanding functional programming language

-During my research on Clojure I tumbled into these two pages which show that I'm not the only (lay)man who struggled with execution speed problems with Clojure:
+During my research on Clojure I tumbled into this comment on Clojure in Hacker News (HN) on Oct 1, 2021: https://news.ycombinator.com/item?id=28723447 with this nice slogan: _I write Clojure for food, and Common Lisp for fun._ It shows that obviously I'm not the only (lay)man who struggled with execution speed problems with Clojure.

+Here are two replies to this comment with stepwise improvements in execution speed of the original Clojure program:

 - 2021: _Fast and Elegant Clojure_: https://bsless.github.io/fast-and-elegant-clojure/
 - 2021: _From Elegance to Speed, with Clojure_: https://noahbogart.com/posts/2021-10-02-from-elegance-to-speed-with-clojure/

-Both pages refer to this comment on Clojure in Hacker News (HN) on Oct 1, 2021: https://news.ycombinator.com/item?id=28723447 with this nice slogan: _I write Clojure for food, and Common Lisp for fun._ and this related page: http://johnj.com/from-elegance-to-speed.html

-(TBD)

 ##_end